 ESTABLISHMENT OF A PORT IMPROVEMENT DISTRICT - These sections establish the Port Improvement District Act.
 Under the terms of the act, a port authority may establish a port improvement district within its boundaries for the purpose of funding qualified project costs.
-However, port authorities located within Clay County shall not have the authority to establish port improvement districts.
+However, in Clay County a port improvement district shall only be established within 4,000 feet of the center of the Missouri River.
 The port authority board must hold public hearings on whether to create a port improvement district.
 After the public hearing, the board may approve the petition to create a district by resolution.
 The port authority board must file a petition in circuit court requesting the creation of a port improvement district.
 Within 30 days of the circuit court's certification of the petition and establishment of the district, the board must file a copy of the board's resolution approving the petition, the certified petition and the court's judgment certifying and establishing the district with the Missouri Highways and Transportation Commission.